ricardobeat/swimlanes-app/README.md

 ## How to run

-Use `./run.sh` to install dependencies for both client app and server.
+The `./run.sh` script will install dependencies for both client app and server, then start them in parallel.

+Other commands:

 - `npm run start`: starts a new dev instance of the Electron desktop app
 - `npm run server:start`: starts a server instance
 - `npm run start:all`: starts both using the `concurrently` package, used by the run script
+- `npm run test`: runs the [Playwright](http://playwright.dev) test suite

+To test synchronization, you can start extra app instances by running `npm run start` in a separate terminal.

 ## Electron app